varnerlab/CHEME-1800-Computing-Book/_sources/unit-3-learning/lp.md

 (content:references:flux-balance-analysis)=
-## Flux balance analyis
+## Flux balance analysis
-Flux balance analysis is a general tool to estimate _flows_ through [trees and graphs](../unit-2-data/trees.md), e.g., social graphs, communication networks, or other structures that can be represented as a network.
-In chemical engineering, flux balance analysis estimates chemical reaction rates (called _fluxes_) throughout _steady state_ reaction networks.
+Flux balance analysis (FBA) is an approach to estimate _flows_ through [trees and graphs](../unit-2-data/trees.md), e.g., social graphs, communication networks, or other structures that can be represented as a network.
+Flux balance analysis is a type of a [maximum flow problem](https://en.wikipedia.org/wiki/Maximum_flow_problem).

+### Mole-based FBA formulation
+In chemical engineering, flux balance analysis estimates chemical reaction rates (called _fluxes_) operating in _steady-state_ reaction networks.
 The standard flux balance analysis problem is written in concentration units, e.g., the reaction flux has units of mmol/volume-time.
 However, sometimes it is more convenient to work in mole units instead.

-### Mole-based problem formulation
 We know from our [earlier discussion of material balances](../unit-2-data/vectors-matricies-nla.md) that the open species mole balance around component $i$ in a steady-state system with species $\mathcal{M}$, streams $\mathcal{S}$ and reactions $\mathcal{R}$ is given by:

 $$\sum_{s\in\mathcal{S}}v_{s}\dot{n}_{is} + \sum_{j\in\mathcal{R}}\sigma_{ij}\dot{\epsilon}_{j} = 0\qquad\forall{i}\in\mathcal{M}$$